 One friendly camel had a good sniff around my cheek and ear….hopefully he liked my perfume 😄🐪

-There was one very rebellious and feisty camel in the caravan who seemed to refuse to do anything it was asked; it wouldn’t sit, and then when it sat it wouldn’t stand and protested loudly in camel language whilst twisting and turning – trying to get away….making a bid for freedom perhaps.
+One very rebellious and feisty camel in the caravan seemed to refuse to do anything it was asked.
+It wouldn’t sit, and then when it sat it wouldn’t stand, protesting loudly in camel language whilst twisting and turning – trying to get away….making a bid for freedom.

 Note to self – I don’t think I want to mess with an angry camel.